OpenBB-finance/OpenBB/gamestonk_terminal/cryptocurrency/coingecko/README.md

 ````

 Load a given coin vs a given currency.
 Currently only retrieves price, not volume or MarketCap.
 The current crypto  data is [Powered by CoinGecko API](#https://www.coingecko.com/en), which is an awesome service that currently requires no API Key!
+By loading a coin you will have access to a lot of statistics on that coin like price data, coin development stats, social media and many others.
+Loading coin also will open access to technical analysis menu

 * -c/--coin The coin you wish to load.
 This can either be the symbol or the name.  `load -c btc` and `load -c bitcoin`
   will load.
 The -c flag is optional,  the above is equivalent to `load btc`.